Skip to main content

 Am I supposed to buy all these stocks myself?

 Not necessarily.
 The portfolios are model portfolios.
 They show you what we hold and how we weight it.
 What you do with that information is your call.
-Some members mirror the portfolios in their own brokerage account at full weight.
+Some members mirror the portfolios in their own investment account at full weight.
 Some pick the names they like best and skip the rest.
 Some use a single portfolio as a sleeve inside a larger plan.
 Some just read along to learn how institutional money moves.
 All of those are valid.
 Talk to your own advisor about what fits your situation, your tax setup, and your risk tolerance.

 What happens when a portfolio rebalances?